SOS-CER/SOS-CER.github.io/_projects/labs/12-lab/12-lab-design.md

 The guidelines that you must follow for GUI design are as follows:

   * The GUI should be as easy as possible for the PTFs to manually grade (name things well, easy to find, etc.).
+[Of course, we're not grading them, but it's a good guideline.]
   * The GUI should NOT hurt the PTFs eyes.
+[Again, not grading, but good guideline.]

 {% include image.html file="images/PackScheduler_UI_ClassDiagram.gif" caption="Figure: Lab 12 PackSchedule UI Design" %}